clowdr-app/clowdr/services/actions/README.md

   - This is also necessary for the Heroku build
 - The `Procfile` is used by Heroku to start this service.
 It exists in the `clowdr` root directory points at the compiled `build/server.js`.

+## Heroku App Configuration

+Connect to Github for auto-deployment of a branch.